 If an organization has enabled anonymous access to its site, you can access any resources it has shared with the general public without signing in.
 For example, it may have embedded a group of maps and apps authored in ArcGIS Online into its own website and shared those resources with the general public.

 A public account is another way to access ArcGIS Online.
 These accounts are not associated with an organization and offer a limited set of functionality.
-A public account allows you to create, store, and manage maps, apps, and data and share them with others.
+A public account has limitations, but allows you to create, store, and manage maps, apps, and data and share them with others.
 You also get access to content shared by Esri and GIS users around the world.
 Get started by creating a public account.
 Open a web browser to www.arcgis.com, sign in with your account credentials, and start using ArcGIS Online.
 Public accounts are for noncommercial use only.